abdullahmirza-software/nano-clone/README.md

 - Campaign/booking data is per-browser (localStorage), not shared across devices or users.
 - No automated test suite — everything was verified manually in a real browser.
-- Nothing has been committed to git yet as part of this build.